Bean1eBabe/Python-and-R-Final-Project/README.md

 ## Note
 The project was completed in google colab: in the code, Rishika Sau completed the data visualizations portion (or Step 3) in the project.
+Campbell Schweninger contributed to the ReadMe section, focusing on Experimental Validations/Results & the Discussion/Conclusion.

 ## Table of Contents
 ### Introduction